Flying Fish Swim School

 Consistency is one of the most important aspects of a swimmer’s development.
 Because of this, we ask that you make your child’s lessons a priority, even when it may not be convenient.

-Our make-up policy allow for two make-up lessons per session at a cost of $5 per lesson.
-These make-ups must be scheduled at least 24 hours in advance, by email, and must be within the session for which your child is currently enrolled.
-Make-ups are by no means guaranteed.
-We do our best to accommodate, but they are subject to availability as to not disrupt another child’s progress.
-Email Peter Raffel at email@example.com to schedule.
+Make-ups must be scheduled at least 24 hours in advance, by email, and must be within the session for which your child is currently enrolled.
+Make-ups are by no means guaranteed and are handled on a case by case basis.
+We work with you to make sure you are getting a make-up or a credit.
+Email us at email@example.com to schedule.

 If we need to cancel a class, we’ll either credit you for that class or try to schedule a time to make it up.